Updated: Sep 23

 You and your partner have decided to tie the knot, ready to plunge into a committed relationship.
 As you prepare for this big step in your relationship you are wondering about the longevity of your marriage.
 Premarital counselling prepares couples for marriage and the challenges that come with it; ensuring that you and your partner continue to have a healthy and strong relationship.
-Research shows that couples who get premarital counselling have better marriage satisfaction and reduced rates of divorce compared to couples who do not.
-Premarital counselling can help couples to develop healthy communication and conflict management skills, plan for your future together, and provides an opportunity to address possible issues that may lead to divorce or dissatisfaction in the marriage.
+Research shows that couples who get premarital counselling have better marriage satisfaction, and reduced rates of divorce compared to couples who do not.
+Premarital counselling can help couples to develop healthy communication and conflict management skills, plan for their future together, and provides an opportunity to address possible issues that may lead to divorce or dissatisfaction in the marriage.

 So, you have been married or been in a de facto relationship for some years, with its usual ups and downs, but how do you know if your relationship is sinking?
 Many couples continue living in an unhappy relationship, hoping that the problems may resolve in time.

-If you recognise any of these warning signs in your relationship, it might be a good time to seek relationship counselling.
+If you recognise any of these warning\ signs in your relationship, it might be a good time to seek relationship counselling.